 Inpatient treatment, provided in special units of hospitals or medical clinics, offers both detoxification and acute medical and/or mental health services.
 People who have a severe mental disorder or serious medical problems in addition to a substance use disorder are the people most likely to receive inpatient treatment.
 The length of stay varies by condition but rarely exceeds seven days.

-Opioid treatment programs (OTPs), sometimes known as “hubs” in Vermont, offer medication assisted outpatient treatment for people who are dependent on opioid drugs (such as heroin, OxyContin®, or Vicodin®).
+Opioid treatment programs, sometimes known as “hubs” in Vermont, offer medication assisted outpatient treatment for people who are dependent on opioid drugs (such as heroin, OxyContin®, or Vicodin®).
 These programs use a medication, such as methadone or buprenorphine, to help a person not use illicit opioids.
-OTPs provide counseling and other services along with the medication.
+Opioid treatment programs provide counseling and other services along with the medication.

-The Care Alliance, also referred to as the Hub and Spoke system, is a statewide partnership of clinicians and treatment centers providing Medication Assisted Treatment (MAT) to Vermonters who are addicted to opioids.
+The Care Alliance for Opioid Addiction, also referred to as the hub and spoke system, is a statewide partnership of clinicians and treatment centers providing medication assisted treatment to Vermonters who are addicted to opioids.

 What happens in treatment programs?